brycebolton17/CTkinter-NFT-portfolio/README.md

 ## Features

-- Add any NFT set from opensea.io to your collection
+- Add any NFT set from opensea.io to your watchlist, to track ethereum based nft sets.

-- Add / Remove nft to your portfolio
-- Refresh their floor price with one click, and also refresh the cyrpto prices (ETH, SOL, MATIC)
+- Add any NFT set from magiceden.io to your watchlist, to track solana based nft sets.
+Floor price in native currency, floor price in $ info available from every set.

+- Append your simulated portfolio with any set from your watchlist, to keep track of your nft sets worth in $ or HUF currencies.

-- Track the value of your portfolio in USD ($) and HUF (hungarian forint)
+- Track the total value of your portfolio in $ and HUF.

-- Check the MVP set of the day (Biggest volume change in 24h)
+- Refresh live prices, including every nft set, ETH, SOL and USD - HUF price.
+It also re calculates the whole portfolio.

+- Light / Dark mode, using the built in system setting from your device.

 ## Coming Features
-- GUI for adding a new set to the JSON file
 - Export collectin as a csv file
-- GUI to display NFT sets as widgets
-  - total value
-  - name
-  - image of the set
+- Dark / Light mode selector

 ## Installation
 - install the newest version of python from (python.org) to your machine.